Pular para o conteúdo principal

 After all, you shouldn't receive a client in a company (even a virtual one) without "tidying up the house".
 So, start your lead generation strategy by organizing your company page.

-Also, don't forget to keep your page's profile fed with relevant content, so that the target audience sees your company as a reference in your work niche.
+Also, don't forget to keep your page's profile stocked with relevant content so the target audience sees your company as a reference in your work niche.

-You can create content from images, videos, infographics, live webinars, and much more to engage your precious potential customer on this relevant platform.
+You can create content from images, videos, infographics, live webinars, and much more to engage your precious potential customers on this relevant platform.

 LinkedIn Pulse

-The LinkedIn Pulse publishing platform makes your content categorized by keywords - so if you decide to write about topics that interest your audience, there's a good chance they'll be seen by the right people, generating genuine interest in your business.
+The LinkedIn Pulse publishing platform categorizes your content by keywords, so if you write about topics that interest your audience, there's a good chance they'll be seen by the right people, generating genuine interest in your business.

 LinkedIn Pulse example

-So, similar to content optimization for search engines, use SEO rules when writing your articles for LinkedIn Pulse.
+So, similar to SEO for search engines, apply SEO rules when writing your articles for LinkedIn Pulse.
 This will give the platform’s algorithm an idea of what your content is about, which helps show it to the right audience.

 LinkedIn Groups

-Find the appropriate groups for your persona by typing your customer's job title into the search bar and clicking on the "Groups" filter.
+Find the appropriate groups for your persona by typing your customer's job title into the search bar, then clicking the "Groups" filter.

 Ask to join the groups you found most relevant.
 Once accepted, don't treat this as an opportunity to start selling like crazy - that's not an interesting practice, and you could be banned.